ACM40960/where-is-waldo/README.md

 In our model, we use YOLOv11 (You Only Look Once version 11), a state-of-the-art real-time object detection architecture.
 YOLOv11 enhances detection accuracy and speed by incorporating lightweight backbone networks, improved anchor-free detection heads, and dynamic label assignment strategies.
 For our configuration, we fine-tuned YOLOv11 with custom dataset-specific hyperparameters, including image size, batch size, learning rate, and training epochs, ensuring optimal performance for the target detection task.

 ### Training :
 The YOLOv11 model was trained for object detection using the lightweight **yolo11n.pt** backbone.
-Training was performed for 500 epochs with a batch size of 10 and an image size of 640×640 pixels.
-A weight decay of 0.0005 was applied to regularize the model and reduce overfitting.
-The dataset path and class configuration were defined in the **data.yaml** file, and training output (including weights and logs) was saved automatically by Ultralytics.
+Training was performed for 100 epochs with a batch size of 50 and an image size of 640×640 pixels.The dataset path and class configuration were defined in the **data.yaml** file, and training output (including weights and logs) was saved automatically by Ultralytics.

 ```bash
     python train.py